Student Services

 Learning Technologies

 Canvas is the learning management system used at OSU.
-It provides a way for students to access lecture notes, course activities, assignment submission, quizzes, grades viewing and discussions.
+It allows students to access lecture notes, course activities, assignment submissions, quizzes, grades and discussions.

 Computer Labs